Who We Are

-Dr. Jumaan has over 20 years of experience in public health including viral vaccine preventable diseases, cervical and breast cancer research, surveillance, maternal, child health and nutrition, primary health care, and women in development.
+Dr. Jumaan has over 30 years of experience in public health, including viral vaccine preventable diseases, cervical and breast cancer research, surveillance, maternal, child health and nutrition, primary health care, and women in development.

-Aisha is currently working with as an Independent consultant coordinating health related projects in Yemen.
+Aisha is currently working with as an Independent Consultant coordinating health-related projects in Yemen.
 Between 2010 and 2012, Aisha supported the CDC’s Field Epidemiology training Program.
-Prior to that, she was the director for HPV Vaccines: Evidence for Impact project at PATH.
+Prior to that, she was the Director for HPV Vaccines: Evidence for Impact project at PATH.
 She was with the US Centers for Disease Control and Prevention from 1995 to 2008.
-She served as team leader for varicella and zoster vaccination program.
-Previous positions within CDC have been with the National Immunization Program, the Division of Cancer Control and Prevention, the Nutrition Division, and the Agency for Toxic Substances and Disease Registry.
-She has also held the position of assistant professor at the Rollins School of Public Health, Epidemiology Department at Emory University.
+At the CDC, she had various roles over the years, including serving as team leader for varicella and zoster vaccination program as well as holding roles in the National Immunization Program, the Division of Cancer Control and Prevention, the Nutrition Division, and the Agency for Toxic Substances and Disease Registry.
+She previously also served as an Assistant Professor at the Rollins School of Public Health, Epidemiology Department at Emory University.

 Aisha also worked in her native home, Yemen, with UNFPA and UNDP.
 She also participated in health-related program development, evaluation, and training activities for Peace Corps.
-She was an assistant professor on the Faculty of Medicine and Health Sciences, Sana'a University, and consulted on research projects for various ministries, USAID, Save the Children, and Dutch Embassy.
+She was an Assistant Professor on the Faculty of Medicine and Health Sciences at Sana’a University, and consulted on research projects for various ministries, USAID, Save the Children, and Dutch Embassy.

 Ann Marie Kimball, MD